-Administration notes that some minor changes have been made to the amendment bylaw since it was last considered by the Board and this is based on feedback received during the consultation period.
+Some minor changes have been made to the amendment bylaw since it was last considered by the Board and this is based on feedback received during the consultation period.
 However, these changes were limited to spelling/grammar, sentence structure, wording to clarify policy intent or based on external review and agency comments.

-Administration is supportive of this approach as the proposed amendments introduce policies that will provide better guidance on development potential and the provision of services (e.g. water and sewer infrastructure) throughout the whole of the RGS area.
+The proposed amendments introduce policies that will provide better guidance on development potential and the provision of services (e.g. water and sewer infrastructure) throughout the whole of the RGS area.